Meet the Land Trust’s wonderful staff. If you have a question, they’d be more than happy to hear from you!

 Patty specializes in fundraising and events management, skills that she enjoys using to engage the Cape community in helping to conserve the town’s natural places and special character.
 She previously built membership support for both Maine Coast Heritage Trust and the Natural Resources Council of Maine, as well as other nonprofits in Maine and Washington, D.C.
 Patty is a graduate of the Leadership Intensive program through the Institute for Civic Leadership (now offered through the Maine Development Foundation) and holds a BA from the University of New Hampshire.
 She lives in South Portland and loves to dance, walk the many trails around Cape (especially Robinson Woods), hike, kayak, and snowshoe.

 Philip combines a science and engineering background with a love of the outdoors and a passion for raising the next generation of environmental scientists.
 He earned a BA in Physics from Brown University, with additional coursework in environmental and planetary science.
 Since graduating, Philip worked as a musician at a summer camp, a ski instructor in New Hampshire, and an ecology educator for K-8 students with The Ecology in Saco, ME.
-When not guiding troupes of local students for CELT, Philip helps to run the Maine branch of One Mighty Mill, a Massachusetts-based food company helping to re-establish local grain infrastructure in New England.
+When not guiding troupes of local students for CELT, Philip works as a freelance media producer and hosts Ecology is Everywhere, a bi-weekly podcast about environmental education and related fields.
 A lifelong food lover, Philip’s latest project has been learning the ropes of cooking and brewing with foraged ingredients from the Great State of Maine.